Rainn Wilson Quizzes Billie Eilish On ‘The Office Trivia’

 Eilish responded without missing a beat.

-“‘Ocean Eyes,'” she told him with a laugh, to which he responded, “Correct.”
+“Ocean Eyes,” she told him with a laugh, to which he responded, “Correct.”